Skip to main content

 } catch (err) {

-// Pub key blocked, fetchWaxKey failed, or backend unreachable
+// Pub key blocked, session endpoint failed, or backend unreachable

 console.error('Vault init failed:', err instanceof OzError ? err.message : err);